Career Fulfillment, Wellbeing, and Life Satisfaction

 Employees who score highly in Career Pride are 1.3x more likely to say that, when looking back, they are satisfied with their lives and 1.6x more likely to say they would choose the same career if they had to do it over again.
 Those scoring highly in Organizational Satisfaction had similar results.

 While it's clear that each dimension is related to important outcomes for the individual and the organization, no single dimension is sufficient.
-The study revealed an important insight: the cumulative effect of multiple career-fulfilling attributes has a much greater impact on outcomes than simply excelling in one or two.
+The data show that accumulating multiple career fulfillment attributes produces a compounding effect: employees with eight or more attributes report significantly better health, productivity, and life satisfaction outcomes than those who excel in only one or two.

 Using cluster analysis, researchers found that while the effect of career fulfillment is generally linear, there are crucial tipping points.
 The 39% of employees with 3 or fewer attributes are struggling across the board on key outcomes, while the 29% who have amassed 8 or more attributes are prospering.